Constraints on Lorentz invariance violation from the LHAASO observation of GRB 221009A: Theoretical background and Conventions

 \section{Theoretical background and Conventions}

 The presence of LIV modifies the dispersion relationship of photons in vacuum, which can be phenomenologically expressed as \cite{Acciari_2020}

 where $\mathcal{S}=+1$ and $-1$ refer to the subluminal and superluminal scenarios, respectively, and $E_{\text{QG},n}$ represents the QG energy scale.
 At this scale, the Compton wavelength and Schwarzschild radius of a particle with a mass $m$ are of the same order of magnitude, and the effects of QG cannot be ignored.
-With $\hbar/mc\simeq Gm/c^2$, the QG energy scale can be set around the Planck mass $M_\text{PL} \equiv \sqrt{\hbar c/G}\simeq 1.22\times 10^{19}\text{GeV}$.
-This energy is significantly higher than that achievable in collider experiments or involved in currently known astrophysical processes.
+With $\hbar/mc\simeq Gm/c^2$, the QG energy scale can be expected to be at the order of the Planck mass $M_\text{PL} \equiv \sqrt{\hbar c/G}\simeq 1.22\times 10^{19}\text{GeV}$ \footnote{It is worth mentioning that the QG energy scale permits for a departure from the Planck mass scales \cite{Addazi_2022,Amelino_Camelia_2013}.
+For instance, in string theory, the higher-dimensional gravitational energy scale, i.e. the scale at which the QG effects cannot be ignored, could be much lower than the Planck mass.}, which is significantly higher than that achievable in collider experiments or involved in currently known astrophysical processes.
 Consequently, only the lowest order terms dominate the above expression.
 In this analysis, we only consider the case where the lowest order term is $n = 1$ or $n = 2$.
 The group velocity of light in vacuum can be deduced from the above dispersion relationship as

 This implies that photons of different energies travel at different speeds.
 When a source at a specific redshift $z_s$ emits two photons with different energies $E_1$ and $E_2$ simultaneously, there is an energy-dependent difference between the arrival times of the two photons at the Earth